blog posts

 • There is no cost for the user to enter and use it.

-• There is a quick and easy solution to almost every possible problem that arises.
+• There is a quick and easy solution to almost every possible problem.

 When it comes to an open source operating system, what are the benefits to the user?

-• is free to launch and run the operating system without the need for special access or permission for any purpose.
+• The operating system is free to launch and run without the need for special access or permission.

-• is free to learn how to work with this system and change its programs to his liking and need.
+• He can learn how to work with this system and change its programs to his liking and needs.

 What is Distribution?

-Linux has many versions, each tailored to the different needs of different users.
-So From novice to professional users, everyone can find the Linux they need.
+Linux has many versions, each tailored to the needs of different users.
+So, from novice to professional users, everyone can find the Linux they need.
 These different versions are called distributions.

-All Linux distributions are downloadable for free, portable to USB, and can be installed and run on systems.
+All Linux distributions are free to download, portable to USB, and can be installed and run on systems.

 The most popular and widely used Linux distributions are as follows: